My Story

-Since falling in love with an idea of coaxial drivers, I’ve been on a lookout for different constructions from well known brands.
+Since falling in love with an idea of a coaxial driver, I’ve been on a lookout for different constructions from well known brands.
 Having experienced the high end Tannoy drivers and speakers, I was interested to see if more modestly priced constructions are capable of creating similar character of sound.

 Believe it or not, but I actually found these Tannoy DC2000 speakers on a car boot sale!
 They did not look very clean when I bought them, but with a bit of work they turned out just fine.

 Please note – usually before reviewing vintage speakers, I recap the crossovers to ensure that capacitors are within manufacturer’s specification.
 On this occasion, caps were within the specs, so there was no need to replace them.
 Also, bear in mind that purchasing vintage speakers is always a gamble.
-30 and often 50 years it’s a long time, and one can never be sure how this time affected driver suspension compliance, ferrofluid cooling is some tweeters, etc. Consequently, it is possible that the Tannoy DC2000 that you want purchase will sound different than the pair I reviewed.
+30 and often 50 years it’s a long time, and one can never be sure how this time affected the loudspeaker drivers.
+Consequently, it is possible that the Tannoy DC2000 that you have purchased will measure and sound different than the pair I reviewed.

 Frequency Response: | 44 – 25,000Hz (+/- 3dB) |